your one-stop certification solution!

 PESO (Petroleum and Explosives Safety Organisation) is a mandatory licensing programme for the oil and gas industry in India.
 The PESO certification was previously called the Chief Controller of Explosives (CCOE) examination and is based on the Explosives Act of 1884 and the Petroleum Act of 1934 as well as all related enactments, such as the Explosives Rules of 2008 and the Petroleum Rules of 2002.

 The PESO approval applies to products on the Indian market that work with gases, are used in the oil industry or are to be used in hazardous and/or corrosive areas.
-This applies to explosion-proof products, pressure vessels and products for the oil, coal, gas and mining industries.
+This applies to explosion-proof products, pressure vessels and products for the oil and gas industry.

 Which Products are Subject to PESO Registration?